Biden and McCarthy to discuss debt ceiling Monday as staff-level talks resume | KRDO

 Biden and McCarthy to discuss debt ceiling Monday as staff-level talks resume

-By Kevin Liptak, Betsy Klein, Sam Fossum, Arlette Saenz and Kristin Wilson, CNN
+By Kevin Liptak, Betsy Klein, Sam Fossum, Arlette Saenz, Kristin Wilson and Phil Mattingly, CNN

 Biden and McCarthy will meet later on Monday, the official added.